Yuting-Kou/AC209B_MillionSong/readme.md

         │   ├── music.csv
         ├── src           <- the folder contains all the script │   ├── EDA    <- Preprocessing and eda analysis

+Brainstorming of the feature and projects:

+1. Models:
+2. New Features:
+    - Artician:
+        - First characters of their names
+        - Attractiveness - Face
+    - Music:
+        - lyrics
+        - title name
+        - style